astropy/nbcollection/README.md

 # nbcollection-ci

-`nbcollection-ci` is a suite of CLI tools designed to make working with jupyter-lab seemless.
-The goal is to empower communities using Github, CircleCI, Jenkins and simular tools, to quickly build and review Jupyter Notebooks.
+`nbcollection-ci` is a suite of CLI tools designed to simplify maintaining, converting, and testing collections of Jupyter notebooks.
+The goal is to empower communities using CircleCI, Github Actions, Jenkins and similar CI tools, to assist with building and reviewing Jupyter notebooks.

 ## Documentation URL